 Cliffs of the Mahia Peninsula

 Our camper was too big for the gravel road so we got comfy in our boots and walked.
 It didn’t turn out too bad, the views were breathtaking, especially as the sun found its way through the clouds.
-I’m not sure the cows or goats really appreciated us being there though haha.

 A cow stood in the middle of the road, blocking the way